marcotallone/deep-learning-project/README.md

 - Attempting transfer learning with the Vision Transformer model to see if the performance improves (*not clear from where to pick already trained models or where to apply it so might need some research*).
 - Testing out different architectures for the segmentation task and compare them with U-Nets
 - Training the U-Net models on the whole dataset rather than using just 50% of it to see if the performance improves or maybe if better attention maps are learned by the Attention U-Net model.
-- Performing a more in-depth hyperparameter tuning for the improved and Attention U-Net models (*requires more computational resources*).
+- Performing a more in-depth hyperparameter tuning for the improved and Attention U-Net models (*requires more computational resources*), especially with the aim of improving the attention maps learned by the latter.
 - Use the metadata information about patient's survival rate present in the segmentation dataset to predict the patient's life expectancy from the tumour segmentation itself.
 This regression task could be implemented either by extending the U-Net models with a final fully connected layer or by implementing a model that takes the U-Net predition as input and outputs the life expectancy.
 Such model could maybe be trained on the original masks and then tested on the predicted masks fro the U-Nets to see how good the predictions are.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>